tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 in {{request-one}}: `token_key_id`, `blinded_msg`, `request_key`, `origin_name`, and
 `issuer_encap_key_id`.

-Together, these are used to encapsulate an OriginTokenRequest and produce an encrypted token request (`encrypted_token_request`).
+Together, these are used to encapsulate an InnerTokenRequest and produce an encrypted token request (`encrypted_token_request`).

 `origin_name` contains the name of the origin that initiated the challenge, as